chrislaurie-bs/airtable_hierarchy/README.md

 ## Roadmap
 A few features I am contemplating for a future version.
 * Display configuration.
 Currently Hierarchy only shows the primary field of a table.
 This is how Airtable often does it.
 With this feature, you will be able to specify which fields to show on the rows/cards.
 * Children lists.
 In some cases, Hierarchy is in fact a method to classify a link to another table.
-This functionality will add a second list of rows which then comes from the linked table.
+This functionality will add a second list from the linked table, filtered by the current selected parent in the self-related table.
 * Hierarchical roll-ups and totals.
 Get the counts branches/children or totals of a column for each node in the hierarchy.
 * Branch templates.
-Specify a branch node to act as a template and then graft a copy of that node at the current level.
-This will make it easy to get identical branch structures pre-populated, based on another branch.
+Specify a branch node to act as a template and then graft a copy of that node and all its children at the current level.
+This will make it easy to get identical branch structures pre-populated, based on an existing branch.
 * Code clean-up and architecture.
 Refactor the code into more modularized, smaller chunks.

 ## The creation experience